A top cop says Bay of Plenty police will be taking a tough stance on speeders this Auckland Anniversary weekend after a tragic 2019 road toll.

 "If every driver considered these factors every single time they got behind a wheel, we may not have so many families grieving for their loved ones today."

-A New Zealand Transport Agency spokeswoman said the agency was undertaking the biggest maintenance programme for the past decade to help improve the road, increase safety and make everyone's journeys more enjoyable.
+A New Zealand Transport Agency spokeswoman said the agency was undertaking the biggest maintenance programme for the last decade to help improve the road, increase safety and make everyone's journeys more enjoyable.

 There were 21 projects across the Bay of Plenty.